-Spearheaded by professor Martin Seligman, positive psychology aims to enhance the aspects of the human experience that make life (and work) worthwhile – making us more resilient in the process.
+Positive psychology aims to enhance the aspects of the human experience that make life (and work) worthwhile – making us more resilient in the process.

 Eeyore should look away now.